a-abella/Wake-Send.ps1/README.md

 3. ActiveDirectory Powershell module installed on the local PC (available in Windows RSAT).
 4. MicaH's ChooseADOrganizationalUnit.ps1 file for dotsourcing. https://itmicah.wordpress.com/2016/03/29/active-directory-ou-picker-revisited/

+## Usage ##
+1. Pass a list of hosts from a text file by calling <code>Wake-Send.ps1 hostlist.txt[,hostlist2.txt]</code>
+2. Call <code>Wake-Send.ps1</code> with no parameters to enter interactive mode.
+  1. If waking hosts from AD OU, select the OU from the graphical dialog.
+  2. Else, enter hostnames or IPs one by one.

 Read through script comments for the lines that must be edited to suit your environment.